jdevfullstack-tutorials/github-desktop-workflow/README.md

 2. then start coding

-3. When it's time to commit it, don't commit it on the default branch.
+3. When it's time to commit it, I don't commit it on the default branch.
 I'll make a branch instead and bring the changes to it, so there will be no